| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday June 5, 2009

 their eyes, as they are challenged to be leaders of their local chapters,

+as well as at the state level in the immediate future.
 Those who lead sessions at this annual gathering come away impressed with the FFA members in attendance.
 Nick Weber from the Public Affairs department of Monsanto is helping lead some sessions in social media, and wrote on Twitter "The enthusiasm at FFAWLC is amazing and a little intimidating!
 Great to have young people excited about Ag."
 We caught up Thursday evening with Jordan Bulling of the Mulhall-Orlando FFA Chapter, and she said that her expectations of the week were high, but that they have been met.
 She was especially excited to have the chance to talk and get to know FFA members from at least eight other states that are taking part in this week's Leadership Conference.
 Click on the link below to check our webstory with Jordan and the interview that we did with her. | |

-From the World Pork Expo- Frustration for U.S. Pork Producers ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The fact the
+| From the World Pork Expo- Frustration for U.S. Pork Producers ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The fact the

 H1N1 virus doesn't exist in any U.S. pigs hasn't saved the pork industry